Doctor of Audiology in San Francisco

 - There is currently a shortage of audiologists in California and the only Au.D.
 Program in the state graduates 8-10 audiologists per year.
 This three-year accelerated program will serve a cohort of 20-22 students per year and will draw students with undergraduate majors in Speech-Language Pathology, Biology, and Pre-Health.

 - The Audiology Clinic on the San Francisco Campus, along with anticipated collaborations with many Northern California medical and audiology centers, will provide student clinical experiences.
-The San Francisco Clinic will begin seeing patients in October 2014 and will provide residents throughout the San Francisco Bay Area with audiology and hearing aid services through patient visits and community outreach events.
+The San Francisco Clinic began seeing patients in October 2014 and provides residents throughout the San Francisco Bay Area with audiology and hearing aid services through patient visits and community outreach events.

 - The Audiology Clinic on the Stockton Campus will serve as an additional clinical site for students and has successfully operated since 2004.